oracle/truffleruby/doc/user/jruby-migration.md

-To call a method on an object you get from an `eval`, or any other object, in the JRuby embedding APIs you either need to ask the context to invoke the method, or in the cast of direct embedding you need to call a method on the receiver and marshal the arguments into JRuby types yourself.
-I don't think the BSF has a way to call methods.
+To call a method on an object you get from an `eval`, or any other object, in the JRuby embedding APIs you either need to ask the context to invoke the method, or in the case of direct embedding you need to call a method on the receiver and marshal the arguments into JRuby types yourself.
+The BSF doesn't appear to have a way to call methods.

 ```java
 ((Invocable) scriptEngine).invokeMethod(scriptEngine.eval("Math"), "sin", 2);